Costume Designers

 Local Costume House & Fashion Connections

-Relationships with Beijing's film costume suppliers, Hengdian's vast rental inventories, Shanghai's fashion ateliers, and traditional silk and embroidery workshops across China's textile provinces.
+We hold close ties with Beijing's film costume suppliers, Hengdian's huge rental inventories, Shanghai's fashion ateliers, and traditional silk and embroidery workshops across China's textile provinces.

 04.